This post may contain affiliate links. Please read our disclosure policy.

-- First beat together butter, white sugar, and brown sugar.
+- First beat together butter and sugar.
 I like to use a little brown sugar in my cookies because it makes them extra chewy.

-- Then beat in the egg, vanilla extract, vinegar and red food coloring.
+- Then add the egg, vanilla extract, vinegar, and red food coloring.
 Depending on how bright red you want your cookies to be, you can use 2-3 teaspoons of red food coloring.
 I used 3 teaspoons – and my cookies were very vibrant.

 - Whisk together the dry ingredients – flour, cocoa powder, cornstarch, baking soda, and salt – and mix in the dry ingredients into the butter mixture about ½ at a time.
 Adding a little cornstarch makes cookies extra soft – so it’s a definite must in my book.

 - Finally, form the cookies into balls using a medium cookie scoop and they’re ready to bake.
 For thicker cookies, you can pop the cookie tray into the fridge for 10 minutes before baking, but for this recipe chilling the dough isn’t necessary.

 After the cookies are done baking – they take a delicious dip in melted white chocolate and are showered with sprinkles.
-You could use heart-shaped sprinkles for Valentines, or red and green sprinkles for Christmas, or even crumble a cookie and sprinkle the crumbs on top.
+You could use heart-shaped sprinkles for Valentine’s, red and green sprinkles for Christmas, or even crumble a cookie and sprinkle the crumbs on top.

 Whichever way you choose – these red velvet cookies are absolutely delicious.
 You’ll love the soft & chewy cookie texture, pretty red color, and chocolate dip.
 And if you’re looking for a delicious recipe for Valentine’s Day then these are definitely for you.